dan-reznik/clustringr/README.md

 Usage
 -----

-In the example below a vector of 9 strings is clustered into 4 groups.
-The results come in the `df_clusters` element returned by cluster\_strings\_cc(), which uses the connected components algorithm.
-Notice that for every input string, a `cluster` id along with cluster `size` is supplied in `df_cluster`.
-Duplicates, left, right, and repeated spacing are automatically eliminated from the input vector.
+In the example below a vector of 9 strings is clustered into 4 groups by levenshtein distance and connected components.
+The call to `cluster_strings()` returns a list w/ 3 elements, the last of which is `df_clusters` which associates to every input string a `cluster`, along with its cluster `size`.

 ``` r
 library(clustringr)